-The School for Social Entrepreneurs was founded in 1997 by Michael Young, (Lord Dartington) and so it made perfect sense that there was a school to continue the social enterprise initiative here.
+The School for Social Entrepreneurs was founded in 1997 by Michael Young, (Lord Dartington) and so it made perfect sense that there was a team to continue the social enterprise initiative here.
 Since 2009 SSE Dartington has produced tailor-made courses to provide an complete package for the new social entrepreneur.

 Support for social entrepreneurs across the South West

 SSE Dartington is a beautiful partnership between the School for Social Entrepreneurs – which helps 1,000 people a year develop the skills, strengths and networks they need to tackle society’s biggest problems – and Dartington Trust, an ambitious experiment for rural generation based in Devon.
 They share the belief that we can build a more caring, creative, equal world where people live a fuller life.

 At SSE Dartington we have been running programmes to help individuals and businesses to increase their skills, knowledge, strengths and networks for a decade.
 Find out more

 We work with partners and funders from across the UK, some of the programmes we are currently running are below.

 It’s a challenging time for the Devon community.
 We’re looking for Devon residents who are unemployed, on benefits or have been struggling to find enough work and want to set up a project that will create social or environmental change, with community at its heart.
 We’re offering practical learning to help turn your idea into a real-life project or social enterprise (a business that trades for a social purpose).
 It’s free and it’s all online.